fsaleemm/AzureFrontDoorPrefBackend/README.md

 ![Rules Engine Logic](/images/rulesengineconfig.PNG)

 Essentially, if the request has a header x-pref-backend with value 'Backend1' then the request is routed to Backend pool 'Backend1'.
-If the header value is something else or the header doe not exist, then the rules engine does not modify the routing.
-The routing will be based on the routing rule.
+If the header value is something else or the header does not exist, then the rules engine does not modify the routing.
+The routing will be based on the Default routing rule.
 In this case it is set to 'Backend2' as shown below:

 ![Default Backend](/images/defaultbackend.PNG)